Seteco/Somorrostro/netdata-backends.md

 - `timeout ms = 20000`, is the timeout in milliseconds to wait for the backend server to process the data.
 By default this is `2 * update_every * 1000`.

 - `send charts matching = *` includes one or more space separated patterns, using ` * ` as wildcard (any number of times within each pattern).
+The patterns are checked against both chart id and chart name.
 A pattern starting with ` ! ` gives a negative match.
-So to match all charts named `apps.*` except charts ending in `*reads`, use `!*reads apps.*` (so, the order is important: the first pattern matching the chart name will be used - positive or negative).
+So to match all charts named `apps.*` except charts ending in `*reads`, use `!*reads apps.*` (so, the order is important: the first pattern matching the chart id or the chart name will be used - positive or negative).

 ## monitoring operation